Our combination halibut and salmon fishing charters from Seward, AK, target everything that is in season June 20 –

 Full-Day Halibut Fishing Charter Seward, Alaska

 On a Miller’s Landing Full-Day Fishing Charter for halibut you can enjoy the economy of paying for a halibut charter and are also given time to harvest your daily limit of rock fish as well.
 We spend all day focusing on catching and retaining nice-sized halibut, yellow eye, and black rock fish from our custom built boats.
 Our catch records are among the best in the Seward area!
-We do these trips from April 15 – June 20, before the silver salmon arrive.
+We do these trips daily from April 15 – June 20, before the silver salmon arrive.
 Note that Halibut fishing is closed to commercial operators on all Wednesdays, and we expect all Tuesdays as well for the 2020 season.
 If you’re planning to visit during these dates, know that we have other tours available in our Best of Alaska fishing/sightseeing/kayaking tour or half day salmon/rockfish options.
 For more information on Fishing Licenses and Regulations, see our page at this link.

 With departure times at 6 a.m. and 7:30 a.m. daily, we’re here to take you out for world-class sport fishing – in a gorgeous location to boot!
 Many of our fishing spots near Seward have views of the fjords, glaciers, rookeries, and feeding/nesting grounds for whales and sea birds.
 Some halibut fishing charter departures can be booked to include a fully guided kayaking day trip to the glaciers, for those in your party not interested in fishing, but wanting to stay with the group.